1 Fixed Monthly Fee - Planning | Accounting | Taxes | Consulting

 50% of Canadian small businesses will fail within 5 years.
 The entrepreneurs who stay in business are often never paid fairly for their efforts.
 The impact that this has on Canadian families is often minimized.
 It’s not uncommon for failed entrepreneurs to lose significant savings, accumulate crippling debt, suffer from depression, or experience marital breakdowns.
 94% of failed entrepreneurs list lack of demand, running out of cash, or inability to find the right team as one of the reasons for their failure.
 Thus, it’s unsurprising when entrepreneurs who are still in business but struggling, list one of those 3 key pain points.

-When you begin to face these statistics head on, it’s difficult to ignore the existence of proven strategies available to mitigate these common risks.
-However, the mere involvement of a Chartered Professional Accountant (CPA) on its own, does not effectively mitigate these risks.
+When you begin to face these statistics head-on, it’s difficult to ignore the existence of proven strategies available to mitigate these common risks.
+However, the mere involvement of an Edmonton Accountant or a Chartered Professional Accountant (CPA) on its own, does not effectively mitigate these risks.
 Further, the limited involvement of an accountant often lulls the business owner into a false sense of security.

 Let’s consider an entrepreneur who hires a CPA right out of the gate to assemble year end financial statements and a corporate tax return.
 The CPA may or may not be engaged to provide analysis on those numbers at year end.
 Even if they are engaged to provide analysis at year end, there is a greater than 15% likelihood that the client will be out of business before the year end is even completed.
 Those who do make it through the year, have likely made some costly mistakes as a result of limited guidance.